The best (and most secure) chat apps

 But getting a glimpse into the platform where text, photo, and video messages are shared is somewhat the dream of every government in the world, as well as of every jealous partner, every father not too convinced of his daughter’s new boyfriend, and anyone who has time to waste butting into other people’s business.

 The recent boom of chat platforms is due to two triggering factors.
 The first: the rapid spread of smartphones and the internet.
 The second: the decreed death of SMS messages and the consolidation of more interesting and “richer” methods of remote communication.

 The risk of getting lost among the myriad of similar applications is high.
 In fact, behind WhatsApp lies a dense thicket of more or less famous software that are not always so similar, but have their own following.
-Messenger also deserves a special mention as a spin-off of the most populous social network, Facebook, and is practically used “only” by members of Zuckerberg’s network, which counts over 2 billion active users.
+Messenger also deserves a special mention as a spin-off of the most populous social network, Facebook, and is practically used “only” by members of Zuckerberg’s network, with its several billion active users.

 Now let’s have a look at the most used chat apps, all compatible with iOS and Android, and try to understand the differences and what methods they use to protect users’ text, photo, and video messages, a “detail” that everyone should consider before opening up their own digital world to the first developer they come across.

 Facebook’s foray into the world of mobile messaging is called Messenger.
 It’s a dedicated client that’s based upon the existing chat network, adding further multimedia communication features.
 Users access the app through Facebook and can send others normal chat messages as well as voice and video messages and calls.
 There is also a Lite version for just Androids, which offers a more streamlined experience that makes it more affordable in terms of data usage.
 End-to-end encryption is an option, but it still has to be manually activated for every single conversation by choosing Secret Conversation in the chat window when messaging a contact.